 Wear safety glasses and gloves when handling refrigerants.
 Keep torches and other ignition sources away from refrigerants and oils.

 CUT HAZARD

-Failure to follow this caution may result in damage personal injury.
+Failure to follow this caution may result in personal injury

 Sheet metal parts may have sharp edges or burrs.
-Use care and wear appropriate protective clothing, safety glasses and gloves when handling parts and servicing heat pump units.
+Use care and wear appropriate protective clothing, safety glasses and gloves when handling parts and servicing equipment.